Stockholm Palace: The southern row

-The southern row, or the southern facade, represents "The Nation".
-The center of the facade is made in the shape of a triumphal arch with a portal (also known as the South Arch) flanked by three columns made in corinthian order on each side.
+The southern row, or the southern façade, represents "The Nation".
+The center of the façade is made in the shape of a triumphal arch with a portal (also known as the South Arch) flanked by three columns made in corinthian order on each side.

-Along the facade there are a number of niches with sculptures depicting notes Swedish men.
-The whole facade is supposed to reflect the grandeur of Sweden, its society and prominent persons in the country.
+Along the façade there are a number of niches with sculptures depicting noted Swedish men.
+The whole façade is supposed to reflect the grandeur of Sweden, its society and prominent persons in the country.
 Inside the portal is the South Arch with stairs leading to the Royal Chapel in the east, and the Hall of State in the west.
 This symbolizes the gathering of both the worldly and the divine power in one place.

 At the triumphal arch there is a stone plaque with writing in Latin.
 The plaque is flanked by two sculptures depicting war trophies.
 They were created in 1735, by Antoine Bellette and cast by Gerhard Meyer the Younger.
 The inscription on the plaque honoring King Charles XII says:

 Sculptures

-The southern facade is the most ornate, with statues, sculptures, and reliefs.
+The southern façade is the most ornate, with statues, sculptures, and reliefs.
 In eight, initially empty, niches are statues of notable Swedish men.
 These were added in the 1890s through the initiative of King Oscar II.
 The statues are approximately 2.8 m tall, made of zinc by Johan Axel Wetterlund.
 The statues are depicting Erik Dahlbergh, Carl Linnaeus, Nicodemus Tessin the Younger and Georg Stiernhielm to the left of the South Arch, and Haquin Spegel, Olof von Dalin, Rutger von Ascheberg and Carl Fredrik Adelcrantz to the right of the South Arch.

 Enleveringsgruppen (The Abduction Group), consisting of four sculptures (two to the right and two to the left side of the South Arch), illustrates the abductions of women and are made by Bernard Foucquet the Elder at the beginning of the 18th century, but the sculptures were not installed until 1897.
 From west to the east the sculptures depict: Paris and Helen, Boreas and Orithyia, Pluto and Proserpina, Romulus and Hersilia.
 They are made of bronze and are approx. 2.5 m high.
 The group were made at the initiative of King Oscar II to fill the previously empty niches in the triumphal arch.
 The originals have been restored by Sven Scholander and were cast by Otto Meyer.
 Bernard Foucquet also made the lions at the Lejonbacken.

 Reliefs

 Over the windows of the ground floor are 16 reliefs made in 1699 to 1700, by the French artist René Chauveau.
 They are made of bronze, and were originally to be placed in the palace's stairwells.
-In the 1890s, the reliefs were mounted on the southern facade, where they replaced a row of windows of the same size.
-The corresponding windows still exist on the northern facade.
+In the 1890s, the reliefs were mounted on the southern façade, where they replaced a row of windows of the same size.
+The corresponding windows still exist on the northern façade.

 The reliefs depict motifs from Ovid's Metamorphoses.
 Among the motifs are: the "Flood myth with Deucalion", the "Pyrrha and Hellen", the "Perseus and Medusa" and the "Apollo slaying the dragon Python".